-- (a) The Contractor shall ensure that Contractor-sponsored conferences reflect the DOE/NNSA's commitment to fiscal responsibility, appropriate stewardship of taxpayer funds and support the mission of DOE/NNSA as well as other sponsors of work.
-In addition, the Contractor will ensure conferences do not include any activities that create the appearance of taxpayer funds being used in a questionable manner. - "Conference" is defined in the Federal Travel Regulation as, " [a] meeting, retreat, seminar, symposium, or event that involves attendee travel.
+- (a) The Contractor shall ensure that Contractor-sponsored conferences, and contractor participation in DOE conferences sponsored by a Departmental Element, reflect the DOE/NNSA's commitment to fiscal responsibility, appropriate stewardship of taxpayer funds and support the mission of DOE/NNSA as well as other sponsors of work.
+In addition, the Contractor will ensure conferences do not include any activities that create the appearance of taxpayer funds being used in a questionable manner. - (b) For the purposes of this clause, "conference" is first defined by the Federal Travel Regulation (FTR) as " - [a] meeting, retreat, seminar, symposium, or event that involves attendee travel.
 The term 'conference' also applies to training activities that are considered to be conferences under 5 C.F.R 410.404."
-Other common terms used include conventions, expositions, symposiums, seminars, workshops, or exhibitions.
-They typically involve topical matters of interest to, and the participation of, multiple agencies and/or nongovernmental participations.
-Indications of a formal conference often include but are not limited to registration, registration fees, a published substantive agenda, and scheduled speakers, or discussion panels.
-Individual events may qualify as conferences without meeting all of the criteria listed above, but will generally meet some of them.
-Please note that some training events may qualify as conferences for the purposes of this guidance, particularly if they take place in a hotel or conference center.
+Additionally, the Department's conference activity reporting guideline expands the FTR conference definition to disregard attendee travel as a determining factor, i.e., reporting can be required without the existence of attendee travel.